pypmc/pypmc/doc/user_guide.rst

 Student's t
 ~~~~~~~~~~~

-A student's t distribution should be preferred over a Gaussian mixture
+A Student's t distribution should be preferred over a Gaussian mixture
 if one suspects long tails in the target density.
 In the original
 proposal by Cappé et al. [Cap+08]_, the degree of freedom of each
 component, :math:`\nu_k`, had to be set manually, and it was not